Our Breeding Philosophies

 Time is finite for everyone; we make different choices for our time than some.
 Our broodmare numbers are low.
 We don't own a stallion.
 We don't breed every year.
 We take the time it takes with each foal according to his or her needs, including a longer retention time post-weaning for both healthy equine herd socialization and solidifying those all-important foundation skills.

 So, no, we can't provide a one-stop shopping experience.
-What we can provide is the occasional well-adjusted foal or young horse to the occasional right-fit human who is seeking a prospective Fjunicorn friend.
+What we can provide is the occasional well-adjusted yearling or two-year-old to the occasional right-fit human who is seeking a prospective Fjunicorn friend.

 About color ...